The Role of Terpenes and the Entourage Effect

 What are terpenes?

-Terpenes are organic compounds found in cannabis strains alongside cannabinoids like CBD and THC.
+You may have heard of terpenes, the chemical that gives cannabis its different types of scents.
+Terpenes are found in the essential oils of plants and secreted in differing concentrations in different cannabis strains alongside cannabinoids like CBD and THC.
 They are created in the flower buds of cannabis plants, giving each variety its unique smell and flavor.
 Some of the same terpenes found in CBD cannabis strains are also found in fruits and vegetables.
-There are over 120 known terpenes in cannabis.

 The best CBD terpenes have significant health benefits and mood-altering properties.
 Science shows us that terpenes contain compounds that can affect many systems in the body to boost immunity, relieve pain as well as produce a long list of other positive healthful effects.